We no longer test pool fences. For more CHOICE recommendations, check out our top 50 product reviews.

 Well, you can, but you'll need to understand the regulations for pool fencing so that you get distances between the fence, pool and house correct, not to mention leaving correct-sized gaps at the bottom of the fence, and making sure the gate is balanced so it self-closes and self-latches easily.
 Unless you're handy with tools and able to find and understand the regulations, you may be better off getting the fence installed professionally.

-However, there are still different regulations across states and territories, particularly if you have an older pool which isn't up to the current standard.
+There are still different regulations across states and territories, particularly if you have an older pool which isn't up to the current standard.
 Some changes are being made to help bring older pools up to scratch, but there's still a way to go.
 Royal Life Saving has long been campaigning for a unified approach to pool fencing, as it thinks that navigating the legislation in your state or territory can be confusing and dependent on the age of your pool.

 Don't get caught out with dodgy or incorrectly installed pool fencing – not only are you putting lives in danger, but you can be fined for breaching pool fence laws.